seanox/devwex/README.md

 runtime container with the servers is a pure Java implementation and can be used on many operating systems due to the corresponding runtime environments.

-__The sporting challenge: The size of the binary from Devwex is limited to a maximum of 30kB.
-There is no technical reason, it is rather the more than 20 years old quirk and question: Why are web servers so big?
+__The size of the Devwex binary is limited to a maximum of 30kB.
+There is no technical reason for this, it is rather the more than 20 years old quirk and question -- Why are web servers so big?
 This should make some unconventional decisions in the project easier to understand :-)__

 # Features